kriber82/AdventOfCraft2024/exercise/kotlin/day13/thoughts.md

   - Discount logic is implemented in ShoppingSleigh
 - Analysis for 1.3
   - Seems unnecessary for refactoring of X for Y -> deferred
+- Analysis for 1.1.4.6
+  - TWO_FOR_AMOUNT and FIVE_FOR_AMOUNT have a different semantic than TWO_FOR_THREE
+    - X_FOR_AMOUNT: AMOUNT is placeholder for discounted price
+    - TWO_FOR_THREE: THREE is the amount of items gained when paying for TWO items
+  - TWO_FOR_THREE is a special case of X_FOR_AMOUNT, where AMOUNT is a multiple of the unit price
+  - => new items